-Annual Financial Report 30 June 2017 | Mission Australia and its controlled entities
+Annual Financial Report 30 June 2018 | Mission Australia and its controlled entities the year including appeals, regular giving, major gifts and corporate partnerships.

 5. Fundraising information

 As required by the Charitable Fundraising Act (NSW) 1991 and regulations (similar but not identical provisions exist in Queensland, Western Australia and South Australia Fundraising Acts).